semgrep/semgrep-docs/docs/troubleshooting/rules.md

 ## If your rule doesn't match where it should

 In general, it helps to test the patterns within your rule in isolation.
-If you scan for the patterns one by one and they each find what you expect, the issue is with the boolean logic within your rule.
+If you scan for the patterns one by one and they each find what you expect, the issue is with the Boolean logic within your rule.
 Review the [rule syntax](/writing-rules/rule-syntax) to make sure the operators are meant to behave like you expect.
 If you managed to find a pattern that behaves incorrectly, continue debugging with the section below.

 ## If your pattern doesn't match where it should